 At the present time, buyers might get more money selling silver pieces for scrap than at a consignment store or through an auction house.
 For best results, secure quotes from several metals dealers.

 You might have received — or even purchased — savings bonds decades ago only to forget about them completely.
 In fact, billions of dollars’ worth of matured savings bonds have never been cashed in, according to the U.S. Department of the Treasury.

 Fill out a form to claim lost, stolen or destroyed savings bonds through TreasuryDirect.gov.

-Small appliances that are old or broken can still have value, Greutman said.
+Small appliances that are old or used can still have value, Greutman said.
 That’s because you can sell their parts on eBay.
-For example, Keurig K-cup holders can sell for more than $20 on eBay.
+For example, Keurig K-cup replacement holders can sell for more than $20 on eBay.

 You can cash in on those video games you or your kids no longer play by selling them online or at various brick-and-mortar retailers.
 Sites such as uSell and NextWorth purchase used video games and offer free shipping.
-Additionally, you can sell used video games at retailers such as GameStop, which will pay cash or give you store credit to buy more hours of fun.
+Additionally, you can sell used video games at retailers such as GameStop, which will often pay cash or give you store credit.

 - Over Half of Americans Are Missing Out on Free Money — Are You One of Them?

 - Are You Spending More Than the Average American on 25 Everyday Items?

 - 40 Money Habits That Can Leave You Broke

 - Guns and 32 Other Things You Definitely Do NOT Need To Buy During the Coronavirus Pandemic